 6. When your windows are old

-Older windows might open and close without a hitch, but they can be inefficient and silently raise your energy bills.
-We generally suggest replacing windows that are over 20 years old.
-If you’ve lived in your home for decades and have yet to replace the windows, chances are they’re original to the house, and you should replace your windows to bring you the latest in window technology.
+Old windows might work fine but are often inefficient and raise energy bills.
+We suggest replacing windows that are over 20 years old.
+If you’ve lived in your home for decades and have yet to replace the windows, chances are they’re original to the house, and you should replace them.

-You see, older windows are often just plain glass, maybe dual-pane, but that doesn’t necessarily mean they’re energy efficient.
+You see, older windows are often just plain glass, maybe dual pane, but that doesn’t necessarily mean they’re energy efficient.
 Modern windows typically prevent air from leaking in and out of your house.
-They usually have special coatings, which block harmful UV rays that can fade your furniture and floors and even pose health risks.
+They usually have special coatings, which block harmful UV rays that can fade your furniture and floors and pose health risks.

-If your windows are missing these features, upgrading them could be a smart move for protection and energy savings.
+If your windows are missing these features, upgrade them for protection and energy savings.

 7. When your window isn’t soundproof